Adroiti/docs-for-code-review-tools/tfsec/aws-rds-enable-performance-insights.md

-Pattern: Encryption for RDS Perfomance Insights should be enabled
+Pattern: Disabled Performance Insights for AWS RDS

 Issue: -

 ## Description

 When enabling Performance Insights on an RDS cluster or RDS DB Instance, and encryption key should be provided.

-The encryption key specified in
+The encryption key specified in `performance_insights_kms_key_id` references a KMS ARN.

-**Resolution**: Enable encryption for RDS clusters and instances.
+**Resolution**: Enable Performance Insights for RDS clusters and instances.

 ## Examples